 The transportation planning process allows for public involvement at various points within the transportation plan and program development.
-This involves a series of steps from the adoption of the MPO 2030 Long Range Transportation Plan and the Lincoln and Lancaster County Comprehensive Plans to the programming of projects and the actual construction of the transportation facilities.
-The critical decision points in the transportation planning process are: 1) the development of a 20 year transportation plan,

-2) the street improvement program which identifies priorities for planned projects, 3) the development of capital improvement programs for a period of four to six years, 4) Project Design and Project Construction.
-The first two steps are included in the long range planning process, the third step consolidates the capital improvement programs of the City and County with the Transportation Improvement Program and the last step is the specific project design and development.
+This involves a series of steps from the adoption of the MPO 2040 Long Range Transportation Plan that is coordinated with to the programming of projects and the actual construction of the transportation facilities.
+The critical decision points in the transportation planning process are: 1) the development of a 30 year transportation plan, 2) the street improvement program which identifies priorities for planned projects, 3) the development of capital improvement programs for a period of four to six years, 4) Project Design and Project Construction.
+The first two steps are included in the long range planning process, the third step consolidates the capital improvement programs of the City, County and State with the MPO Transportation Improvement Program and the last step is the specific project design and development.